-I, , desire to apply for admission to the professional (Print Name) phase of the AUM MLS Program beginning Fall Seme ster 2020, and ending Summer Semester 2022.
-(Ciamatana) (Data) (Signature) (Date) I, , have read the Student Handbook (Version 23, March 2020) (Print Name) completion of this program and feel I can competently meet the program's minimum essential functions (page 19) a s indicated by my signature below.
-(Signature) (Date) ALTERNATE S TATUS CONTRACT I understand that if the enrollment in the MLS Program averages the number that can be accommodated by the us.
-If this happens, I would expect to be placed at a clinical affiliate based on my cumulative GPA as soon as positi (Signature) (Date) LABORA TORY SAFETY I have read the section beginning nage 32 in the Studen t Handbook (Version 23, March 2020) on Laboratory Safety spects of laboratory safety described in this handbook.
-I es may result in denied access to MLS laboratories and/or immediate dismissal from the program.
-(Signature) (Date) I,, agree e to purchase malpractice insurance coverage for my clinical (Print Name) H. H. L(M. ' 22 M. 1 2020) I. I. Handbook (Version 23, March 2020).
-I also agree to carry e and provide evidence of health insurance coverage to the AUM Department Head/Program Director and to my as r 9 (L0 22).
+I, , desire to apply for admission to the professional

+(Print Name) ,

+emester 2025, and ending Summer Semester 2027.

+(Signature) (Date)

+T 1 1.4 G. J H. H. J. (N. 1.
+20. M. 1.
+2025)

+l, , have read the Student Handbook (Version 28, March 2025)

+(Print Name)

+and completion of this program and feel I can competently meet

+the program's minimum essential functions (page 1 9) as indicated by my signature below.

+(Signature) (Date)

+(Signature) (Date)

+AT TEDNIAT CE STATUS CONTRACT

+ALIERNAI TE STATUS CONTRACT

+Lunderstand that if the enrollment in the MLS Prog gram exceeds the number that can be accommodated by the

+status.
+If this happens, I would expect to be placed at a clinical

+affiliate based on my cumulative GPA as soon as po

+armate based on my cumulative of A as soon as pe Istions become available.
+(1 age 16)

+(Signature) (Date)

+(8 (=)

+LABO RATORY SAFETY

+MITORI SINDII

+I have read the section beginning page 32 in the Stu udent Handbook (Version 28, March 2025) on Laboratory Safety

+all aspects of laboratory safety described in this handbook.
+I

+delines may result in denied access to MLS laboratories and/or

+immediate dismissal from the program.

+(Signature) (Date)

+, ,

+agree to purchase malpractice insurance coverage for my clinical

+(Print Name)

+experience training at the level specified in the Stud dent Handbook (Version 28, March 2025).
+I also agree to carry

+health insurance coverage during my clinical experi ience and provide evidence of health insurance coverage to the

+AUM Department Head/Program Director and to m

+- /

 (Signature) (Date)